dilannarvaez24/challenge_number_2/README.md

 ### 🖥️WINDOWS TERMINAL🖥️

-In the same way, the idea is to execute the same piece of code but now running it in tje Windows terminal that will be activated by applying the comand "````Win + r"
+In the same way, the idea is to execute the same piece of code but now running it in tje Windows terminal that will be activated by applying the comand:````Win + r